QuaSi-Software/Documentation/docs/resie_energy_system_components.md

 - The fraction of utilised power divided by nominal power at a given point in time is called the part load ratio (PLR), or operation point, or power fraction, and can be signified with \(\kappa\) for the sake of brevity

 ## Heat pump (HP)
+Heat pumps use thermodynamic cycles to elevate a medium on one side of the cycle to a higher temperature by lowering the temperature of the medium on the other side, which requires an input of electricity to run the sub-components.
+The electricity used becomes part of the heat being moved.
+Heat pump technologies include plants to provide buildings or heat networks with heat for room heating and DHW, as well as other uses such as refrigeration components or Peltier elements.
+While there are also heat pumps using chemical fuels instead of electricity, these are not included in the model within ReSiE.
+The two most common technologies, electrically driven variable-speed and on-off compressor heat pumps, are the best fit for the heat pump model described in the following.

-### General description of HP
+### General description
-As heat pumps, electrically driven variable-speed and on-off compressor heat pumps can be integrated into the simulation model of ReSiE.
-Their general system chart with the denotation of the in- and outputs is shown in the figure below.
+The general system chart of a heat pump with the denotation of the in- and outputs is shown in the figure below.
 In general, a gaseous refrigerant is compressed by the compressor requiring electrical energy, resulting in a high temperature of the refrigerant.
 The refrigerant is then condensed in the condenser and it releases the energy to the condenser liquid at a high temperature level.
 After that, the refrigerant is expanded and completely liquefied in the expansion valve.
 In the following evaporator, the refrigerant is then evaporated at a low temperature level with the help of a low-temperature heat source, after which it is fed back into the compressor.

 ![General System chart of a heat pump](fig/221018_HeatPump_system_chart.svg)